antonbashir/dart/runtime/vm/service/service_extension.md

   // The HTTP request method associated with this request. string method;

-  // The URI to which this HTTP request was sent. string uri;
+  // The URI for this HTTP request. string uri;

+  // The time at which this request was initiated, in microseconds. final int startTime;

+  // The time at which this request was completed, in microseconds. int endTime [optional];

-  // Events related to this HTTP request.
+  // Information sent as part of the initial HTTP request.
   //
-  // Events which occurred before encountering an error will be reported.
-  HttpProfileRequestEvent[] events;

-  // The time at which this request was initiated, represented as microseconds
-  // since the "Unix epoch".
-  int startTime;

-  // The time at which this request was completed, represented as microseconds
-  // since the "Unix epoch".
-  int endTime [optional];

-  // Details about the request.
-  //
   // Will not be provided if the initial request has not yet completed.
   HttpProfileRequestData request [optional];

-  // Details about the response.
+  // Information received in response to the initial HTTP request.
   //
   // Will not be provided if the request has not yet been responded to.
   HttpProfileResponseData response [optional];